sprngr/dotfiles/README.md

 ### Brew

-For OS X we requrie `brew` for a lot of packages.
+For OS X we require `brew` for a lot of packages.

 #### Installing brew